sansigormacros/ncnrsansigormacros/README.md

 Earlier versions are available in the Releases Section.

-[v7.98](http://danse.chem.utk.edu/trac/export/1225/sans/Dev/tags/NCNR_SANS_Package_7.98.zip) was released in February, 2020.
-All releases v7.98 and previous are available on the [old SVN host](http://danse.chem.utk.edu/trac/export/1225/sans/Dev/tags).
-All future releases will be made available here through GitHub.

 ## Issues
 Issue tracking, bug reports, feature requests, and general questions will be tracked here.
-The trac site at danse.chem.utk.edu/trac is no longer monitored and may be deactivated at any time.
+The trac site at danse.chem.utk.edu/trac is no longer monitored and has been deactivated.

 ## Citation
 If you used the macros to reduce and/or analyze your data, and plan to publish the data, please remember to include a citation: